objcio/articles/2014-03-07-ip-tcp-http.markdown

 ### Request and Response

 HTTP uses a simple request and response mechanism.
-When we enter http://www.apple.com/ into Safari, it send an HTTP request to the server at `www.apple.com`.
+When we enter http://www.apple.com/ into Safari, it sends an HTTP request to the server at `www.apple.com`.
 The server in turn sends back a (single) response which contains the document that was requested.

 There's always a single request and a single response.
 And both requests and responses follow the same format.
 The first line is the *request line* (request) or *status line* (response).
 This line is followed by headers.
 The headers end with an empty line.
 After that, an empty line follows the optional message body.